-Fast forward when Taibu was in high school at Churchill, he mentions a game where him and Stuart batted and posted centuries each.
+Fast forward when Taibu was in high school at Churchill, he mentions a game where him and Stuart batted and each posted a century.
 Coincidently I was there that day.
 At lunch, our youngsters were being punished by two openers who they just couldn’t get out!
 It was Stuart and Taibu!
 It was against Hillcrest.
 And I remember watching them bat before they came out to lunch.
 They were impressive.
 Little did we know we were looking at Zimbabwe’s youngest captain.

 When Taibu and Stewy made it into the Zim Schools team they were batting at 7 and 8.
 Despite the fact that they made the team from opening positions.
 What a future we had with these two prodigies coming in at 7 and 8.
 Not so.
 This was just a clear sign of the lack of meritocracy in the cricket set up in Zim from schoolboy level.
 They couldn’t ignore the talent and were eventually promoted to open and 3 respectively.

-I had a similar issue when I played at the Casuals festival.
-As an opener in the school team, I was put at 8, preceded by boys from Falcon, Peterhouse and George’s who were inferior openers than I was.
-But the rotational system of the festival ensured that since I wasn’t out in the last game I got to open.
-I carried the bat in three innings on the trot, only to be dismissed in the Casuals vs Stragglers final match.
-I first picked this up in grade 7 when a boy made the provincial team because his father donated the kit.
+I had a similar issue when I played at the Casuals festival in Mutare.
+As an opener for my school, I was put at 8, preceded by boys from Falcon, Peterhouse and George’s who were inferior openers than I was.
+But the rotational system of the festival ensured that since I wasn’t out in the first game I got to open.
+I carried the bat in three innings on the trot and we won all three, only to be dismissed in the Casuals vs Stragglers final match.
+I first picked up this anomaly in grade 7 when a boy made the provincial team because his father donated the kit.
 How could he be left behind?

 That was a side I never heard much about from the players I had talked to.
 But he felt it affected many a game.
 Taibu talks about sledging and how it affected him, he quotes some of his favourite sledges and how he also started doing it but then was reprimanded by one of his coaches who encouraged him to speak with the bat.